albertjanw/eponadocs/EponaMC_spfx/EponaMC_configuration.md

 <img src="mcadmin4.png">

 <h4>List and form field</h4>
 This part covers probably the most important settings.
-It allows selecting a list type (Matters, MyMattres, Clients etc.) and a part (the listview, searchpanel, add form, edit form) to change the fields and their behaviour.
+It allows selecting a list type (Matters, MyMattres, Clients etc.) and a part (the view, filter panel, add form, edit form) to change the fields and their behaviour.

 When first selected the currently configured fields and their settings are displayed.
 For the listviews, an input field is shown which contains the Width of the field, if set.